 Canned salmon undergoes a sterilization process, wherein pressurized cooking under high temperatures of 240-266°F is done.
 This is the only preservative method employed in the salmon canning process since the cans are airtight.

 This process makes canned salmon a better alternative to frozen when regarding harmful microbes.
 For example, Clostridium botulinum, which causes botulism, is eliminated only at temperatures above the boiling point.

 Frozen salmon can spoil if it thaws during transport or left in a warm temperature for too long before cooking.
 To avoid potential health consequences, the FDA suggests these things to consider 6:

 - Storage.
-Store frozen fish in your freezer as soon as possible after buying in a clean refrigerator at minus 40°F (4.44 °C).
-Otherwise, wrap in foil, plastic wrap, or moisture-proof paper to store in your freezer.
+Store frozen fish in your freezer as soon as possible.
+Otherwise, wrap in foil, plastic wrap or moisture-proof paper to store in the freezer.
 Consider an airtight bag by using a vacuum sealer.
-They sell affordable ones on Amazon, vacuum sealers.

 A Comparison of Raw Salmon and Canned Salmon With Selected Nutrients